All posts by Mindie Burgoyne

 Mary’s Ghost at Old Salty’s – Hoopers Island

-Hoopers Island Ghost in an old School Building
+Hoopers Island Ghost in an Old School Building

 by Mindie Burgoyne

-Old Salty on Hoopers Island ‘s is a popular destination restaurant housed in a renovated old school building.
+Old Salty on Hoopers Island is a popular destination restaurant housed in a renovated old school building.
 It is also haunted and home to “Mary’s Ghost.”

 I didn’t know about the ghost until I ran into an employee at an event in Cambridge.
 The employee said it was haunted and that he’d had a few experiences.
 So I asked the owner, Jay Newcomb, who said several of the employees there had experienced strange things … voices, crashing sounds, vanishing customers, objects being moved.
 Continue reading Mary’s Ghost at Old Salty’s – Hoopers Island